Bruce Willis' career has had an interesting trajectory, to say the least.

 5. 'UNBREAKABLE' - The Pool Scene

-Although the credit here might go more to M. Night Shyamalan than Bruce Willis, it's still a brilliant scene in a hugely underrated film.
+Although the credit here might go more to M. Night Shyamalan than Bruce Willis, it's still a brilliant scene in a hugely underrated movie.
 Willis' characterisation of David Dunn was fascinating; never exactly sure of who and what he was or how he came to be in possession of such powers.
-This scene, together its incredible mix of cinematography and music, is a highlight of the movie.
+This scene, together with its incredible mix of cinematography and music, is a highlight of the movie.
 It's a crying shame that 'Glass' never lived up to the potential laid out here.

 4. 'MOONRISE KINGDOM' - "Until help arrives, I'm deputising the little guy, the skinny one and the boy with the patch on his eye..."

 Wes Anderson's crisp and clean-cut dialogue worked perfectly with Willis' often clipped delivery in 'Moonrise Kingdom'.
-There's very actors who could make a line like this sound convincing and authorative, much less believable.
-There's also something funny as well about Willis, who made his career on playing tough-guy cops, playing something similiar.
-In a Wes Anderson film.
+There are very actors who could make a line like this sound convincing and authoritative, much less believable.
+There's also something funny as well about Willis, who made his career on playing tough-guy cops, playing the closest character to that in a Wes Anderson movie.

 3. 'THE SIXTH SENSE' - "I didn't leave you."

-Although much is made of Haley Joel Osment's career-best performance in 'The Sixth Sense', Bruce Willis' measured, considered approach to a fantastical story grounds the whole film.
-In a sense, he's our window in the weird world of talking ghosts.
+Although much is made of Haley Joel Osment's career-best performance in 'The Sixth Sense', Bruce Willis' measured, considered approach to a fantastical story grounds the whole movie.
+He's our guide in the weird world of talking ghosts.
 We see through his eyes, we experience Osment's apparitions through him, but it's the final scene that really drops one on you.
 It's Willis' look of utter disbelief when he realises his true nature that sells it all, mirroring our own.

 2. 'PULP FICTION' - "Bed-side table.
 On the Kangaroo."